-The objective of EIOPA's Question and Answer process on regulation (Q&A process) on Regulation is to ensure consistent and effective application of European regulation and to contribute to supervisory convergence in the EEA within EIOPA's scope of action.
+The objective of EIOPA's Question and Answer process on regulation (Q&A process) is to ensure consistent and effective application of European regulation and to foster supervisory convergence in the EEA within EIOPA's scope of action.

-The Q&As have no binding force in law, nor are they subject to ""comply or explain"".
-However their application will be rigorously scrutinised and challenged by EIOPA and national supervisory authorities given their practical significance to achieve a level-playing field.
+The Q&As have no binding force in law.
+However, their application will be scrutinised and challenged by EIOPA and competent authorities given their practical significance to achieve a level-playing field.